Artwork for Amanda Attfield

-My work reflects themes from the environment around me whether geographic, natural, evolutionary, psychological, emotional, social.
-Much of my work reflects the beauty and fragility of the landscape, and issues with the anthropocene era - humanity's negative impact on the planet (e.g. plastic pollution, climate change).
+My work reflects the world I live in - geographic, natural, evolutionary, psychological, emotional, social.
+Much of my work reflects the beauty and fragility of the landscape, particularly the local landscape, and issues with the anthropocene era - humanity's negative impact on the planet (e.g. plastic pollution, climate change).
 I am interested in the concept that nothing lasts, nothing is finished, nothing is perfect.
 I sometimes produce work in response to issues or themes, for example "Industrial Pastorale" exhibition in 2022; a collaborative short film for Borderlines 2021 about the impact of the pandemic on female creatives during lockdown; a tall ceramic & textile figure "Hyena in Petticoats" representing issues regarding women's equality for International Women's Day.

-I hope my work connects with people, that it underlines the need to respect and look after the world we live in (both people and planet).
+I hope my work connects with people, that underlines the need to respect and look after the world we live in (both people and planet).

 I work in a variety of media in both 2D and 3D.
 I use acrylics, oils, bioresin, fabrics, yarn, weaving, and clay (mostly air dry clay as I don't have a kiln).
 Sometimes I combine these and other materials (e.g. metal/wood) to make a piece.